Frequently Asked Questions

 Students participate in activities per quarter, based on grade level, that help them prepare for selecting their reach, target and safety college choices.
 A few of the many activities include preparing for SAT and ACT tests, understanding individual learning styles and talents, and visiting colleges.

 Oaks Christian Online School offers many summer school remediation and enrichment courses.
-These courses are 18 week, semester-long course offered in a 9 week session.
+These online summer high school classes are 18 week, semester-long course offered in a 9 week session.
 Students should plan on spending approximately 10 hours per week over the summer in order to complete the 90 hour, semester-long course.
 Students receive the same live sessions and regular, weekly teacher interaction offered in our regular semester term courses.
 Students also cannot complete the semester courses in less than 8 weeks and should expect the material to roll out in a week to week fashion to ensure this pacing.

 - What kind of computer do I need to have to access the courses?